 The Hume Fellowship provides financial assistance to young civil engineers, helping them to improve their professional skills with specialist study at an overseas institution.
-Applications for the next Fellowship close on 30 October 2019.
+Applications are not open currently.

 What's on offer

 The Hume Fellowship was established in 1988 to award fellowships to Civil Engineering graduates.
 The Fellowships are financed from the estate of Harry Lancelot Hume FEngNZ, and gifted by his wife Henrietta.

 It's intended to provide financial assistance to young civil engineers so they can further their professional skills through specialist study at an overseas institution.
 The overall aim is to advance the technical skills of the engineering profession within New Zealand.

 To apply you must be a New Zealand citizen between the ages of 25 and 35, with a university degree in civil engineering.

 How to apply

 - the subject, the period and location of study proposed by the applicant

 - how the study programme will advance the engineering profession within New Zealand